appbaseio/reactivesearch-api-k8s/Readme.md

 - **Step 7 -** Get Environment Variables.
 By now all the resources are deployed but Appbase.io service will need the following environment variables to start successfully.

-  - `ARC_ID`
+  - `APPBASE_ID`
   - `ES_CLUSTER_URL`
   - `USERNAME`
   - `PASSWORD`

-  We have already obtained ARC_ID , in step 5.
+  We have already obtained APPBASE_ID , in step 5.
 Now we need ElasticSearch cluster URL, i.e. `ES_CLUSTER_URL`.
 Since we are using Kubernetes orchestration, we can connect to ElasticSearch using its service name and port number.
 But [ECK](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-quickstart.html) comes with [xpack](http://elastic.co/guide/en/elasticsearch/reference/current/security-settings.html) security which has basic auth enabled.
 So first let's get the user name password to successfully connect with ElasticSearch.
 Username here defaults to elastic , so we only need a way to get the password, which is stored in the secrets of Kubernetes.

   Here is the command to get the Password for ElasticSearch